-Chinos and Khaki pants are often used interchangeably but it’s wrong to include them as one or the same because both have distinguished features and purpose.
+Chinos and Khaki pants are often used interchangeably but it’s wrong to include them as one or the same because both have distinguished features and purposes.
 The only similarity between the two is that they look amazing with a well-chosen belt.
 How are they so different yet seemingly the same?

-This question is most commonly asked on menswear columns — To start off, the differences are minor and subtle that make their individual style unique and paramount.
+This question is most commonly asked on menswear columns — To start off, the differences are minor and subtle which make their individual style unique and paramount.
 Usually, people get rid of the answer by explaining the history of individual garments.
 But is that all that one requires to understand the differences between Chinos and Khaki Pants?
 Absolutely not.

 Let’s delve straight into the article and get into the intricacies of khaki pants and chinos.